ClaireMakers/asynchronicity-pills-and-exercises/Promises.md

 Promises are a feature of JavaScript that we use to handle this asynchronicity problem and regain control over the execution flow of our programme.
 Promises let you control the order in which some operations will run in your code - for example, if some of your code depends on data coming from an external server, using promises will let you run these operations once you have received the data.

-Promises are **objects in-built in JavaScript** - you can think of them as containers for future data, **a representation of the future completion or failure of an asynchronous operation**.
+Promises are **objects** - you can think of them as containers for future data, **a representation of the future completion or failure of an asynchronous operation**.
 As such, they have three different states:

 1. **Fulfilled** - *the asynchronous operation completed successfully* - for instance, the data you requested from an external server has come back with no isses.